 - Semester 2: January – April.

-To complete the Discovering Carmel Certificate programme, students must
+To complete the Discovering Carmel Certificate students must

-- Complete a ten-question questionnaire at the end of each module
+- Complete and submit a ten-question assessment at the end of each module

 - DC01 Who are the Carmelites?